nestengineering/web-workers/README.md

 We have used Web Workers many times in a production environment, and we have analyzed which are the benefits and the costs.
-In this talk, we will see how to use Web Workers effectively and how to go beyond the costs caused by the overhead and other issues, and finally we will take a look to at library that provides a simple way to implement Web Workers.
+In this talk, we will see how to use Web Workers effectively and how to go beyond the costs caused by the overhead and other issues, and finally we will take a look to at a library that provides a simple way to implement Web Workers.

-With this talk we will try to get familiar with Web Workers, hopefully giving you you a better understanding of how Web Workers act on a web page.
+The aim of this talk is to get familiar with Web Workers, hopefully giving you you a better understanding of how Web Workers act on a web page.